 How to search the website

-All the papers from the previous meetings of the Voorburg Group, going back to 1987, can be accessed through our website at : www.voorburggroup.org This website has been redesigned and expanded to provide additional information.
+All the papers from the previous meetings of the Voorburg Group, going back to 1987, can be accessed through our website at: http://www.voorburggroup.org/.
+This website has been designed and expanded to provide additional information.

 One can navigate the site by clicking on different links.
 One can search all the papers going back to the first meeting in 1987, by clicking year, title, author, program or industry.
-Additionally, one can have the latest information on the upcoming meeting or previous meetings (including agenda, participants and summary of sessions).
-As well, the link on General Documentation leads to the latest information on Glossary, Thesaurus, General Methodology Paper, National Account General Methodology Paper, and A primer on Mini-presentations, Sector Papers and Revisited Sector Papers.
-The year and number of papers link imparts information on the total number of papers written for an industry in a given year.
+Additionally, one can have the latest information on the upcoming meeting or previous meetings (including agenda, participants, and summary of sessions).
+As well, the link on General Documentation leads to the latest information on Glossary, Thesaurus, General Methodology Paper, National Account General Methodology Paper, and a Primer on Mini-presentations, Sector Papers, and Revisited Sector Papers.
+The year and number of papers hyperlink imparts information on the total number of papers written for an industry in a given year.

 Latest news from the Voorburg Group